Early Childhood Education Undergraduate Program

 Early Childhood Education candidates will be concurrently enrolled in professional education coursework and field/practicum experiences designed to reinforce concepts and skills learned in the university classroom.
 The field/practicum experience blocks are designed to provide opportunities for candidates to apply course concepts in authentic environments.
 Required activities and assignments provide candidates with the opportunity to connect theory and practice, and prepare candidates for daily classroom responsibilities.

-Early Childhood Education teacher candidates will study the foundations & methods of teaching literacy, mathematics, science and social sciences.
+Early Childhood Education teacher candidates will study the foundations and methods of teaching literacy, mathematics, science and social sciences.
 Candidates will observe and participate in a wide range of in-classroom teaching experiences in order to develop the skills and confidence necessary to be an effective teacher.
 The Early Childhood Education student teaching/clinical practice experiences have been designed as a serious apprenticeship that requires teacher candidates to spend a one academic year inside schools working alongside veteran Early Childhood educators.

 Saint Xavier University provides a unique educational experience that can advance a student teacher's career.
 Some of these advantages include: